 5 Facts About Sustainable Stormwater Practices

-- Regulatory Compliance: Stormwater is regulated by the Environmental Protection Agency (EPA) under the Clean Water Act (CWA).
-This “establishes the basic structure for regulating discharges of pollutants into the waters of the United States and regulating quality standards for surface waters.”
-Thus making it “unlawful to discharge any pollutant from a point source into navigable waters, unless a permit was obtained.”1 In addition, some communities have developed Stormwater Management Plans to assist in the management of discharge from both private and public properties.
-Ordinances are used by local governments as an integral part of the municipal review of subdivisions and site plans diverting the cost with the use of fees charged for review of subdivisions and site plans.
-New stormwater regulations are being integrated into subdivision and site plan regulations to require implementation of sustainable stormwater management practices.
+- Regulatory Compliance: Stormwater is regulated at the federal level by the Environmental Protection Agency (EPA) under the Clean Water Act (CWA).
+The CWA “establishes the basic structure for regulating discharges of pollutants into the waters of the United States and regulating quality standards for surface waters.”
+Thus making it “unlawful to discharge any pollutant from a point source into navigable waters, unless a permit was obtained.”
+State Environmental Agencies often apply additional requirements beyond EPA minimum standards to further protect impaired state waters.
+On a local level, some communities have developed Stormwater Management Plans to assist managing discharge from both private and public properties.
+Local Ordinances are crafted by community officials as an integral part of subdivision and site plan development review and approval processes.
+New stormwater regulations often require implementation of sustainable stormwater management practices.

-- Public-Private Partnerships: State and local governments collaborating with developers on properties within different regions to incorporate Green Infrastructure into the design/redesign will in turn save money via diversion and treatment by the agencies.
-By offering tax credits or incentives to the developers, the adoption of these practices may grow quickly in popularity and use.
+- Public-Private Partnerships: State and local governments collaborating with developers on properties within different regions to incorporate Green Infrastructure into the design/redesign will in turn save money via stormwater diversion and treatment by the agencies.
+Offering tax credits or incentives to the developers is intended to accelerate the adoption of these improved stormwater management practices leading to more extensive implementation statewide.

-- Funding Availability: Many funding options are available through federal and state agencies including EPA, DOT, EDA, HUD, NOAA, as well as the Departments of Agriculture, Energy and Treasury.
-The available grants through these agencies will allow for municipal and private entities to make sustainable upgrades to existing or redeveloping sites.
+- Funding Availability: Many funding options are available through federal and state agencies including EPA, Departments of Transportation, US Economic Development Administration (EDA), Department of Housing and Urban Development (HUD), National Oceanic and Atmospheric Administration (NOAA), as well as the Departments of Agriculture, Energy and Treasury.
+Grants available through these agencies will help offset the cost for municipal and private entities to invest in sustainable stormwater collection, filtration and treatment upgrades to existing or redeveloping sites.

-- Benefits: Environmental – Increased stormwater, entering our water systems, contains pollutants from the surfaces it is diverted from potentially causing contaminated habitats for aquatic vegetation and wildlife.
-It can also cause physical problems such as erosion and flooding.
-With the use of Green Infrastructure, contaminants can be reduced in the receiving water bodies and create healthier environments.
-Social – Incorporating sustainable stormwater management practices can improve water quality, quantity and aesthetics thereby enhancing the livability of a community, create multifunctional landscapes and green spaces, encourage revitalization, and provide educational opportunities.
-Economic – The use of Green Infrastructure may provide opportunities to attract investment; reinvigorate deteriorating neighborhoods; inspire redevelopment; or provide recreational openings.
+- Benefits: Environmental – Improperly managing stormwater runoff into surface waters can contain pollutants from the surfaces it is diverted from, potentially causing damage to aquatic vegetation and wildlife.
+Uncontrolled stormwater runoff can also cause physical damage such as erosion and flooding.
+With the implementation of green infrastructure practices, contaminants can be reduced in the receiving water bodies and create healthier environments.
+Social – Incorporating sustainable stormwater management practices can improve water quality, quantity and aesthetics, thereby enhancing the livability of a community, creating multifunctional landscapes and green spaces, encouraging revitalization, and providing educational opportunities.
+Economic – The use of green infrastructure may provide incentives to attract investment; reinvigorate neighborhoods; inspire redevelopment; or provide new recreational opportunities.